tari-project/tari/RFC/src/RFC-0151_TransactionProtocol.md

 A valid transaction involves:

-* A set of one or more inputs being spent by the Sender,
+* a set of one or more inputs being spent by the Sender;
-* A set of zero or more outputs being sent to the Sender,
+* a set of zero or more outputs being sent to the Sender;
-* A set of recipients, each of whom MUST construct exactly one output,
+* a set of recipients, each of whom MUST construct exactly one output; and
-* A set of partial schnorr signatures that when aggregated, validates the transaction construction and indicates every party's satisfaction with the terms.
+* a set of partial Schnorr signatures which, when aggregated, validates the transaction construction and indicates every party's satisfaction with the terms.

-### The issue with multiple recipients
+### The Issue with Multiple Recipients

-Each party involved in a Tari transaction must produce a partial signature signing the same challenge.
+Each party involved in a Tari transaction must produce a partial signature, signing the same challenge.
 This challenge is defined as

 $$ e = H(\Sigma R_i \Vert \Sigma P_i \Vert m) $$